has the idea of importing English cloth into France.

 Launch of « Infinity», a new collection of Dormeuil’s most beautiful fibre discoveries.

 Launch of «Extreme Vicuna», a characteristically fine, soft and lustrous cloth produced in unprecedented colours.

-Dormeuil creates Exel, the first pure wool cloth with 20% stretch and no elastane, for maximum comfort.
-The cloth of the future.
+Dormeuil created "Exel", the first pure wool cloth with natural stretch and no elastane, for maximum comfort.
+The cloth of the future

 Dormeuil launched "175" to celebrate the 175th Anniversary of the House.

 Dormeuil is committed to being more eco-friendly and responsible & launched "Tonik® Wool", the first traceable cloth, through the Blockchain technology.

 "ECHO", the second traceable cloth of the House is launched.